Refrizor/Refrizor/README.md

 # About me

 - Into software engineering
-- I’m really into clinical psychology, especially around anxiety, mood, and personality disorders and the treatment of them primarily through types of psychotherapy, majorly dialetical behavioral therapy and cognitive behavioral therapy.
-I enjoy gaming and photography, and I'm all for the little things in life!
+- I love clinical psychology, gaming and photography, and seeking discomfort!

 - Stay **kind** and **compassionate**!
 You never know what someone's life was like.